simplay/master_thesis/Source/compute_flows/README.md

 The flow fields for all frames with and in between the starting and ending frame will be computed.

+Run `./run.sh -guided -skip` will skip the flow generation but will generate the `used_input.txt` file.

 ## Outputs

 The generated output will directly be writting into the root of of the chosen dataset directory.